ivo-s/SPAD-counting-model/README.md

-# Temporary notice for reviewers
-I apologize that the CodeOcean link in the submitted paper draft does not work.
-The correct link is supplied below.

 # SPAD counting model
 This repository provides the software that goes with the publication *Counting statistics of single-photon avalanche diodes*.
 It simulates the counting behavior of single-photon avalanche diodes (SPADs).
 Recovery time, afterpulsing and twilight pulsing are covered.
 Two commented programs are provided along with the necessary afterpulsing distributions.